snowflakedb/SnowAlert/CONTRIBUTING.md

 - `prefix: str` - antd input element's  custom `addonBefore`
 - `default: str` - input element's initial value or select element's initial selection. if required, the reset value on empty input blur.
 - `placeholder: str` - input element's placeholder text, or select element's un-selectable initial option
-- `secret: bool` - will mask input on user's screen and convert to ciphertext via `vault.encrypt` before passing it to `connect` and `vault.decrypt` before passing it to `ingest`
+- `secret: bool` - will mask input on user's screen and `vault.encrypt` before passing it to `connect` and `vault.decrypt` before passing it to `ingest`. when landing table
 - `mask_on_screen: bool`- will mask input on user's screen but not use vault to encrypt your secrets

 ### `LANDING_TABLE_COLUMNS` or `LANDING_TABLES_COLUMNS` (required)